Optimal and Maximin Procedures for Multiple Testing Problems: Acknowledgements

 \section{Acknowledgements}

-The authors thank Yoav Benjamini, Marina Bogomolov, Jelle Goeman and Ryan Tibshirani for useful comments.
+The authors thank Yoav Benjamini, Marina Bogomolov, Thorsten Dickhaus, Jelle Goeman, Abba Krieger, Aaditya Ramdas, Ryan Tibshirani, and Wenguang Sun for useful discussions and comments on a previous version of the manuscript.
 The authors also thank Ian Pan and Orestis Panagiotou for providing the processed CDSR data.
-This research was supported by Israeli Science Foundation grants 1804/16 (SR) and 1049/16 (RH).
+This research was supported by Israeli Science Foundation grant 2180/20.